awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-fleets-creating.md

 # Deploy a Realtime Servers Fleet<a name="realtime-fleets-creating"></a>

 You can create a new fleet of Realtime game servers to host game sessions for your game\.
 Realtime Servers fleets require that you create a Realtime script and upload it to Amazon GameLift\.
-If you have a custom game server build, see [Deploy a GameLift Fleet for a Custom Game Build](fleets-creating.md) for help creating a fleet with it\.
+If you have a custom game server build, see [Deploy a GameLift fleet with a custom game build](fleets-creating.md) for help creating a fleet with it\.
 Use either the [Amazon GameLift console](https://console.aws.amazon.com/gamelift/) or the AWS Command Line Interface \(CLI\) to create a fleet\.
 You can change a fleet's configuration by [editing a fleet](fleets-editing.md)\.

 ## Create a Realtime Fleet \(Console\)<a name="realtime-fleets-creating-console"></a>